-Verify firearm is unloaded by using action release button in a rearward direction to open action and visually verify that there are no live or spent primers in the breech plug.
-If there are spent or live primers remove them immediately.
+Verify firearm is unloaded by using action release button in a rearward direction to open action and visually verify that there are no live or spent cartridges in the chamber.
+If there are spent or live cartridges remove them immediately.